sharife/golden-thread/site/content/productions/sweet-land.md

 misc: >-
   In addition to the performances open to the public, _Oh My Sweet Land_ was also presented at organizations such as Stanford University, UC Berkeley, and Google exclusively for those served by the institutions.
 grids:
-  - grid:
-    heading: In the Press
+  - heading: In the Press
     items:
       - subtitle: >
           Our production gets the highest rating from the *San Francisco Chronicle*.